ismaili-ziad/project-euler-100-haskell/README.md

-# project-euler-100-haskell
+# Haskell solutions to the first 100 problems on Project Euler.
-My proposed solutions to the first 100 problems on Project Euler in Haskell (+ explanation)
+My proposed solutions to the first 100 problems on Project Euler in Haskell (+ explanations).

+Project Euler is a website hosting a range of miscellaneous mathematical problems, most of them requiring an algorithmic approach to be solved.